OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/03-Review_Webserver_Metafiles_for_Information_Leakage.md

 ### META Tags

 `<META>` tags are located within the `HEAD` section of each HTML document and should be consistent across a web site in the event that the robot/spider/crawler start point does not begin from a document link other than webroot i.e. a [deep link](https://en.wikipedia.org/wiki/Deep_linking).
+Robots directive can also be specified through use of a specific [META tag](https://www.robotstxt.org/meta.html).

 #### Robots META Tag